5. Measurement program¶

 - Send all values of the top-most step item to the output instrument, but instruct the instrument to wait for a trigger before outputting any signals.

 - Arm the log channels to get ready to acquire data.
 The log instruments will be configured to acquire values.

 - Wait for the time specified in the Timing section in the lower-right corner of the main Measurement configuration window.
 This time can be zero.

-- Generate the hardware trigger.
-The output of the hardware trigger should be physically connected to the step and log instruments, so that the step instrument can start outputting signals and the log instruments can start acquiring data.
+- Generate the trigger.
+The output of the trigger signal should be physically connected to the step and log instruments, so that the step instrument can start outputting signals and the log instruments can start acquiring data.
 The step instrument will output the values in the prescribed order, and the log instrument will acquire values.

 - Read out the acquired values.